candycode/loco/README.md

 the MacOS drawer and top menu bar.

-Have a look at the provided _[locoplay](/candycode/loco/tree/master/apps/locoplay)_ app to get a feeling of what it takes to create a basic LoCO-based application which executes scripts within a custom taylored JavaScript environment.
+Have a look at the provided _[locoplay](/candycode/loco/tree/master/apps/locoplay)_ application to get a feeling of what it takes to create a basic _LoCO_-based application which executes scripts within a custom taylored JavaScript environment.
 Also have a look at the cmake configuration file to learn how to bundle all the scripts and resources in a single file.